raspberrypilearning/octapi-calculating-pi/en/step_7.md

 You will need to `import random` inside your function to be able to generate random numbers.
 You can then generate the numbers using `random.uniform()`.
 --- /hint ---
 --- hint ---
-Here is some pseudo code for a function which randomly generates points using a fixed random seed.
+Here is some pseudocode for a function which randomly generates points using a fixed **random seed**.

 ```python
 FUNCTION compute(seed, number_of_points)